 At December 31, 2006 and 2005, the Company had short-term investments classified as held-to-maturity of \$18 million and \$15 million, respectively.
 These investments were included in other current assets in the accompanying Consolidated Statement of Financial Position.
-In addition, at December 31, 2006 and 2005, the Company had available-for-sale equity securities of \$4 million and \$13 million, respectively, included in other long-term assets in the accompanying Consolidated Statement securities classified as trading securities as of December 31, 2006 or 2005.
+In addition, at December 31, 2006 and 2005, the Company had available-for-sale equity securities of \$4 million and \$13 million, respectively, included in other long-term assets in the accompanying Consolidated Statement of Financial Position.
+The Company had no investment securities classified as trading securities as of December 31, 2006 or 2005.